-Carbon stock change due to changes in biomass in land use conversions to and from Grasslands were calculated based on Tier 1 default carbon stocks (Table 6.1) for total biomass in combination with root-to-shoot ratios (Table 6.2) to allocate total carbon stock to above- and belowground compartments.
-Annual land use change rates were multiplied with the negative carbon stocks to calculate the loss in case of Grasslands converted to other land use categories.
-Annual land use change rates were multiplied with the positive carbon stocks to calculate the gains in case of lands converted to Croplands and Grasslands.
+To assess the carbon stock changes resulting from conversions to and from Grassland (non-TOF), the annual land use change rates are multiplied with the negative carbon stocks to calculate the loss in case of Grasslands (non-TOF) converted to other land use categories.
+Annual land use change rates were multiplied with the positive carbon stocks to calculate the gains in case of lands converted to Grasslands (non-TOF).